jiyapalrecha35/Google.github.io/README.md

-### 11.**LookUp Tables**:
+### 11.**LookUp Tables**

-- **Database Indexing**:Lookup tables are commonly used in database management systems to index data for efficient retrieval.
-They enable fast access to database records based on key values, reducing query latency and improving overall database performance.Lookup tables are also utilized in caching systems to store frequently accessed data for quick retrieval.
-By maintaining key-value pairs in memory, lookup tables accelerate data access, reducing the need to retrieve information from slower storage mediums like disks or databases.
+- Lookup tables index data for efficient retrieval, enabling fast access to database records based on key values and reducing query latency.
+They are also used in caching systems to store frequently accessed data, accelerating access and reducing reliance on slower storage mediums like disks.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/lookupTable.cpp){:target="_blank"}<br><br>